cerenyanik/Customer_Segmentation-Hierarchical_Clustering/README.md

-**Unsupervised Machine Learning Project**: *Customer Segmentation*
 **Model**: *Hierarchical Clustering*
 **Libraries**: *Sklearn, Pandas, Matplotlib, Seaborn*
+**Unsupervised Machine Learning Project**: *Customer Segmentation*

-#### What the problem is and what needs to be done?
+### What the problem is and what needs to be done?
-- An automobile company plans to enter new markets.
-- The behavior of the new market is similar to their existing market.
+An automobile company has plans to enter new markets with their existing products.
+After market research, they’ve deduced that the behavior of new market is similar to their existing market.

-- Therefore, they will use the strategy they are already using.
-- For this, they need to classify customers in 4 segments.
-- They have identified 2627 new potential customers.
+In their existing market, the sales team has classified all customers into 4 segments.
+Then, they performed segmented outreach and communication for different segment of customers.
+This strategy has work exceptionally well for them.
+They plan to use the same strategy on new markets and have identified 2627 new potential customers.

-- I am going to help the manager to predict the right segment of the new customers.
+I am required to help the manager to predict the right segment of the new customers.